 - wmi: successfully established a WMI connection

-2. Red : the protocol in question did not allow to communicate with the machine concerned.
+2. Red : the protocol in question did not permit successful communication with the host concerned.

-3. Grey and crossed out protocol not available for the machine in question
+3. Grey and crossed through protocol not available for the device in question

 Detailed information window

-A window displaying the detailed information of the machine appears when clicking on its IP address.
+A window displaying the detailed information of the host appears when its IP address is clicked on.

 Figure 12 - Detailed information window